ecosyste-ms/funds/docs/readme.md

 Results of the allocations are then displayed on the fund page, and the funds are distributed to the projects based on the allocations.

+More detailed information on the current allocation algorithm can be found in the [allocation documentation](docs/allocation.md).

 ## Payouts

 Once the funds have been allocated to the projects, we search for a funding source for each project.
 Starting with the funding urls we can find from the metadata of the open source project.
 These can be in the form of a donation link, a patreon link, or a link to a funding platform like Open Source Collective.